ChristopherEbukaOjukwu/genetic_architecture/docs/scope.md

 * an LD reference matched to the GWAS dataset.

 MAGMA will combine association evidence across variants assigned to each gene while accounting for LD.

+### MAGMA sample-size input

+For height, the per-variant `n_complete_samples` field will be used as the MAGMA sample-size column.

+For schizophrenia, per-variant total sample size will be calculated as:

+`N_SNP = NCAS + NCON`

+The derived `N_SNP` field will be used as the MAGMA sample-size column.

+MAGMA will therefore use per-SNP sample size for both traits rather than assuming a single constant sample size across all variants.

 ## GWAS outcome variables